 - Is it too expensive to service some clients so you stop working with them

-Not only will you have up to date numbers but you will be able to compare these numbers with the numbers from the previous month or quarter or the same month or quarter from the previous year.
-This will help you analyse trends and enable you to see where your growth is and if that growth is in line with the expected level of growth and your expected sales target for the current year.
-It is possible to drill down further into the numbers to see what is driving the growth and what products are you selling more or less of.
+You can compare these numbers with the numbers from the previous month or quarter or the same month or quarter from the previous year.
+This will help you analyse trends and enable you to see where your growth is.
+If that growth is in line with the expected level of growth and your expected sales target for the year.
+It is possible to drill down further into the numbers to see what is driving the growth.
+It also shows what products are you selling more or less of.
 This will mean that you can target your marketing and sales towards driving sales in a particular area.

 Cost or Investment?

 What category do you fit into?
 Do you see the accounts for your business as a cost where you have to get the accounts done because you have to do a Tax return and you have to file the accounts with the Companies Registration Office [CRO] Or do you see that the money you spend on your monthly or quarterly management accounts as an investment that you can get very useful information from which will give you the confidence that you know your numbers and that those numbers will help you make good business decisions and help you to grow the business.
-You could be in the former category that has a very good business but with some more investment in the finance function you can equip yourself with the tools to make that business even better.
+You can equip yourself with the tools to make that business even better.

-For us as accountants it’s very exciting to be working with business owners who are happy to invest in their finance function and see them using the information they get to make decisions that help them improve.
+For accountants it’s very exciting to be working with business owners who are happy to invest in their finance function.
+We love to see them using the information they get to make decisions that help them improve.
 We recognise the value in having a modern bookkeeping system in place and that is why we are working on a project to get our clients onto Dext https://dext.com/eu

 Good bookkeeping will lead to up to date numbers and quality information for the client – See our earlier blog on Bookkeeping and getting it right from the start https://www.comerfordfoley.ie/blog/post/10252/Bookkeeping–Getting-it-right-from-the-start/

-As Charles Darwin said “It is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change”
+“It is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change”.

 Knowing your numbers can lead to survival now and growth in the future.

-If you would like to find out more about how we can help you please give Deirdre a call on 051 396703 or contact any of the team here
+If you would like to find out more about how we can help you please contact us.